Employee Feedback

 The Israeli Air Force

-This one seems out of place in the human resources industry, but the Israeli Air Force (IAF) actually follows many modern HR principles.
+This one seems out of place in the human resources industry, but the Israeli Air Force (IAF) actually follows many modern HR principles as part of its “company culture”.
 For example, it provides equal opportunities for both men and women to be pilots, and there are even female pilots in top fighter units.
 This diversity is one of the reasons why the IAF is considered among the best in the world.

 Another reason is its famous feedback system.
 No matter what rank a pilot has, or how good their record is, every mission is followed by a feedback session.
 Even if the mission was considered perfect, the IAF believes that there is always room for improvement.
 It also uses a system of reverse feedback.
 Pilots of even junior rank can comment on and criticize the performance of the most senior officers.